View Calendar

 DEPARTMENT UPDATES

-• Important notification about new law for families of students with an IEP.
+• Important notification about the law for families of students with an IEP.
 Read letter to parents in English or Spanish.

 • Any parent who is deaf or does not typically communicate using spoken English or speaks another language as their primary language is entitled to the services of an interpreter for multi-disciplinary team meetings, 504 meetings, or IEP meetings.